nicolemne/warcraft-mogs/README.md

 ### General features on each page

-All pages features a navigation bar with access to the following pages: Home, About, Contact, Register, Sign in.
-If you are already logged in, you can access the pages Upload Post and Sign out.
+All pages feature a navigation bar with access to the following pages: Home, About, Contact, Register and Sign in.
+If you are already logged in, you can access the pages Upload Post and Sign Out.
-The footer is also present in all of the pages, with links to my social media accounts and GitHub.
+The footer is also present on all of the pages, with links to my social media accounts and GitHub.

 ### Future Implementations